NGWPC/benchmarkcat/ingest/iceye/README.md

 ### Thumbnail Generation

-Thumbnails are automatically generated from flood extent files (GPKG or GeoJSON) and uploaded as PNG images.
-The thumbnail provides a quick visual preview of the flood extent.
+Thumbnails are automatically generated from flood depth raster files and uploaded as PNG images.
+The thumbnail provides a quick visual preview of the flood depth.

 ### Depth Unit Standardization